ils94/trainingTimer/README.md

-# Training Timer
+# Workout Timer

-Simple Timer to use while doing workout
+Simple Timer to use while doing workouts.